Bernard Tapie brought glory and scandal to French football - RFI

 On Sunday, as they digested news of his death following a long battle with cancer, Marseille supporters focused on the glory Tapie brought to the club.

-"He owes everything to Marseille and Marseille owes him a lot too," Didier Bertrand, 57, a fan sitting at a cafe in the city's Vieux Port area told AFP.
+"He owes everything to Marseille and Marseille owes him a lot too," Didier Bertrand, 57, a fan sitting at a cafe in the city's Vieux Port area.

+At the club's Stade Velodrome, meanwhile, Marseille slumped to a 2-0 loss to reigning champions Lille.

+"All the players had heard the news but we didn't talk about it, we just talked about the game plan we had to put in place," said coach Jorge Sampaoli.

 © 2021 AFP